 Annual Report Cost

-The Annual Report is due at end of the quarter the entity was formed.
-Quarters are defined as every three months so the first quarter is January 1 – March 31, quarter two is April 1 – June 30, and so on.
+The annual report deadline is the end of the anniversary quarter the entity was formed.
+Quarters are defined as every three months, so the first quarter is January 1 – March 31, quarter two is April 1 – June 30, and so on.
+The filing dates are the last day of the quarter, March 31, June 30, September 30, and December 31.

-For example, if your LLC or Corporation was formed January 15, 2020 (first quarter), the first Annual Report will be due March 31st 2021.
+For example, if your LLC or Corporation was formed on January 15, 2021 (first quarter), the first Annual Report will be due March 31st, 2022.

-The Secretary of State’s office emails a reminder in advance of the Annual Report due date.
+The Wisconsin Department of Financial Institution’s office emails a reminder in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 My business made little or no money.
 Do I still have to file the Annual Report?